PriorWeaver: Prior Elicitation via Iterative Dataset Construction: Findings

 \subsubsection{The observable space makes knowledge externalization more direct.}

 With \system{}, all participants appreciated being able to externalize their knowledge in the observable space directly.
 They explained that this approach \userQuote{aligns better with [their] natural thinking process} (P11) and \userQuote{abstracts away the need to deal with parameters} (P7).
 Several described the process as \userQuote{intuitive} (P3, P4, P6, P10, P12, P17) because they can \userQuote{input real values from examples I encounter in daily life} (P10) and \userQuote{reason with frequency format} (P6).
-For instance, P3, who shared that they frequent the gym, reasoned about the weight prediction task by recalling \userQuote{several figures and samples in my mind, of people who I regularly see in the gym.} In this way, \system{} allowed participants to focus on their domain knowledge instead of figuring out how to represent that as parameters.
+For instance, P3, who shared that he frequently goes to the gym, reasoned about the weight prediction task by recalling \userQuote{several figures and samples in my mind, of people who I regularly see in the gym.} In this way, \system{} allowed participants to focus on surfacing and expressing their domain knowledge, rather than figuring out how to represent it as parameters.

 Indeed, as shown in \autoref{fig:findings:survey-results}, participants gave significantly higher ratings to \system{} than to the baseline in terms of comfortable of expression ($Z$ = -2.866, $p$ < 0.05), clarity of expression ($Z$ = -2.684, $p$ < 0.01) and ease of expression ($Z$ = 3.022, $p$ < 0.01).